gaia-platform/gaia-docs/articles/reference/ddl-relationships.md

 ## create

-Creates a one to one or a one to  many link between tables.
+Creates a one-to-one or a one-to-many link between tables.

 ```
 [create] relationship [if not exists] relationship_name (